Friday, December 31, 2010

 In Trace Aber's defense, who I appreciate for the review and coverage (no bad blood here at all), I believe the comment on the easy movement patterns was made because he was expecting something different.
 He admitted not being a shmup fan at heart, and did not grow up playing them.
 So where does his education on shmups come from?
 Your guess is as good as mine, but complicated movement patterns are found in arena style games, like Geometry Wars:

 Me playing Geometry Wars 1, actually causing slowdown syndrome!
-Point is: Crazy enemy movement patterns.
+Point is: Difficult enemy movement patterns.

 I believe Trace incorrectly expected, and therefore incorrectly judged, Score Rush as an arena-based game.
 Imagine if you were to do so: The movement patterns would appear lame, because they are simple, and the bullet hell patterns would appear as lame attempt to make the game cooler.